 Principles of Psychoanalytic Therapy

-Psychoanalytic Therapy is differs from other forms of therapy by its unique principles.
+It is different from other forms of therapy by its unique principles.
 For instance, many forms of therapy are more goal-oriented, aiming to make a specific change in a client’s life, such as sobriety or the ability to manage anger.
 However, Psychoanalytic Therapy is process-oriented, working with a client over period of time by facilitating the experience of insights, which essentially guides the therapy.
 The following are a list of principles that characterize this form of therapy.

 - Psychological problems have their origin in the unconscious